alexcarriero/class_imbalance_project/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-To reproduce the entire project follow the procedure below:
+To reproduce the entire project please follow the procedure below:

  PREFACE :  read the manuscript  (manuscript > sim-manuscript > sim-manuscript.pdf) for a detailed presentation of the simulation study